Middlesex College (New Jersey): Child care

 The college has a child care center for children ages 2–5 years old.
 Children are provided with breakfast, lunch and an afternoon snack at no additional charge.
 Classrooms are age-graded, with one qualified teacher and at least one assistant in each room, based on class size.
 Tuition is based on the child's age, and the number of days attended per week.
 Applicants for reduced fees must be full-time students, employed full-time, or participating in a job training program.

 Tutoring

 Middlesex College offers free tutoring services for all currently enrolled students.
-The Learning Center, where a majority of tutoring is provided, is located in the Instructional Resource Center building on the Edison Campus.
+The Tutoring Center, where a majority of tutoring is provided, is located in the Instructional Resource Center building on the Edison Campus.
 Tutoring support is offered in multiple subjects including reading, writing, English, and other humanities; natural sciences; mathematics; and business.
-Appointments are 45 minutes in length, and can be made ahead of time, although the Learning Center also welcomes walk-in appointments.
+Appointments are 45 minutes in length, and can be made ahead of time, although the Tutoring Center also welcomes walk-in appointments.
 Tutoring appointments are available in person and online.
 Tutoring is available during the fall, winter, spring, and summer semesters.
-The Learning Center also has amenities for students that include desktop computers, access to printers, quiet study rooms, calculators, and study resources like rocks and minerals, bones, and teeth.
+The Tutoring Center also has amenities for students that include desktop computers, access to printers, quiet study rooms, calculators, and study resources like rocks and minerals, bones, and teeth.
+The Tutoring Center is part of the Library and Tutoring Services Department.
 Departments at the college also offer their own tutoring for subjects such as ESL and Nursing.